MoonMonoar/C-PATTERNS/README.md

 3. On VSCode GCC compiler, in terminal write "gcc -o run FILE.c", press enter.
 Then, "run", press enter.
 (Replace FILE with your file name).

 # Visit my site & Free stuff
-I offer courses, free articles on my site!
+We offer courses, free articles on my site!
 ![ByteLover Logo](https://moonmonoar.github.io/MoonsLab-docs/ReadmeFiles/ByteLoverBanner.svg)
-I have more free content!
-Also, check out my courses I offer here, https://bytelover.com
+We have more free content!
+Also, check out our courses we offer here, https://bytelover.com

-# Subscribe to my Youtube
+# Subscribe to our Youtube
-I offer free course playlists on my channel!
+We offer free course playlists on our channel!

 ![ByteLover Youtube](https://moonmonoar.github.io/MoonsLab-docs/ReadmeFiles/ByteLoverYT.png)
 https://www.youtube.com/@ByteLover